 Products.
 Our Product revenues include cogeneration systems that supply electricity and hot water, chillers that provide air-conditioning and hot water and engineered accessories, which consist of ancillary products and parts necessary to install a cogeneration unit including integration into the customers' existing electrical and mechanical systems.
-Prior to January 1, 2021, engineered accessories revenue and cost of sales had been reported in our financial statements under Installation Services.
-Engineered accessories revenue and cost of sales from prior periods have been reclassified to conform with the current year presentation.
 We refer to the package of engineered accessories and engineering and design services necessary for the customers' installation of a cogeneration unit as light installation services.